nhsconnect/FHIR-CDS/pages/solution/solution_interactions.md

 The Encounter Report contains all the resources collected during the `$evaluate` interactions plus additional data required by a downstream service provider to provide safe clinical care to that patient.
 This provides conformant Encounter Report Receiving systems (ERRs) with structured triage information to drive business processes.

-The aim is for the Encounter Report to be suitable for communicating triage information between any Care Setting.
+The aim is for the Encounter Report to be suitable for communicating triage information between any two Care Settings.

 The Encounter Report interaction begins after the `$check-services` interaction is complete and a HealthcareService has been identified to handover to.